BlogJune 13, 2018

 Worldwide Developers Conference (WWDC) and announced improvements and enhancements that we think are important

 for modern businesses to consider as a part of their digital strategy.
 The places where Apple is taking its ecosystem will

-impact the way your customers interact with your business and you'll need to adjust accordingly to continue to
+impact the way your customers interact with your business and you'll need to adjust accordingly to continue to compete.

 Apple will spend the year focusing on performance improvements for iOS and making the operating system perform well across

 all supporting devices.
 This continuous iOS improvement cycle goes all the way back to iPhone 5S; a phone made 5 years ago,

 which is a long time for modern smart phone support.
 Many Android devices are lucky to get two years of consistent updates.